jgadams97/AT24C256-File-System/README.md

 Note that this will also list folders as well and folder names will have a "/" character appended to the beginning and end of the name.

 Can this support AT24Cx chips of different sizes?
 Probably.
 I don't know because I do not own other sizes.
 16-bit shorts are used to store memory addresses, so if the size is significantly larger you may need to change the data types for it to work.
-Changing shorts to longs will cause the size of the journal to increase as well.